Panama crisis of 1885: Panama Crisis

-In March 1885 Colombia thinned its military presence in Panama by sending troops who had been stationed there to fight rebels in Cartagena as part of the Colombian Civil War (1884–1885).
+In March 1885, Colombia thinned its military presence in Panama by sending troops who had been stationed there to fight rebels in Cartagena as part of the Colombian Civil War (1884–1885).
 These favourable conditions prompted an insurgency in Panama.

-The United States Navy was sent there to keep order, in light of invoking its obligations according to the treaty signed in 1846.
-The North Atlantic Squadron of the U.S. Navy, commanded by Rear Admiral James E. Jouett, was ordered to deploy to Panama with the orders to protect American lives and property and to ensure free transit across the isthmus of Panama, while respecting the sovereignty of the Colombian government.
+The United States Navy was sent to keep order, invoking its obligations under the 1846 treaty.
+The North Atlantic Squadron, commanded by Rear Admiral James E. Jouett, was ordered to deploy to Panama with orders to protect American lives and property and to ensure free transit across the isthmus, while respecting Colombian sovereignty.
 A battalion of 234 marines was organized by Major Charles Heywood, and these were eventually joined by another two battalions, under Heywood's overall command as the head of a provisional Marine brigade.
-It was the first time that the United States Marine Corps assembled a brigade level formation.
-Along with Heywood there was also another future Commandant of the Marine Corps, then-First Lieutenant George F. Elliott, deployed in the marine force.
+It was the first time the United States Marine Corps assembled a brigade-level formation.
+Along with Heywood was another future Commandant of the Marine Corps, then-First Lieutenant George F. Elliott.
 The landing force was under the overall command of Navy Commander Bowman H. McCalla.

-On 7 April, the screw sloop USS Shenandoah arrived in Panama City and three days later, other American ships started arriving in Colón, Panama.
-On 27 April a force of marines was landed in Panama City to help suppress rebels who had taken over the city when local troops had moved out to deal with a revolt in Colón.
+On 7 April, the screw sloop USS Shenandoah arrived in Panama City.
+Three days later, other American ships started arriving in Colón, Panama.
+On 27 April, a force of marines landed in Panama City to help suppress rebels who had taken over the city after local troops moved out to deal with a revolt in Colón.
 The next day, federal troops from Colombia arrived from Buenaventura, Colombia's nearest Pacific port.
 By this time, there was also a small force of the National Army of Colombia supported by a strong contingent of American troops in Colón.

-In response to the American intervention, Chile sent the protected cruiser to Panama City, arriving on April 28.
+In response to the American intervention, Chile sent the protected cruiser to Panama City, arriving on 28 April.
 The Esmeraldas captain was ordered to stop by any means an eventual annexation of Panama by the United States.
 According to a U.S. publication in August 1885, right after the Panama events, "[The Esmeralda] could destroy our whole navy, ship by ship and never be touched once."
-By the time the Esmeralda arrived to Panama, however, the conflict had already been resolved as the United States withdrew from Panama and the Colombian government retook control of the city on April 30th.
+By the time the Esmeralda arrived in Panama, however, the conflict had already been resolved, as the United States withdrew and the Colombian government retook control of the city on 30 April.